-1837: Queen Victoria ascended the throne of England at the age of eighteen.
+1837: Queen Victoria ascended the throne of Great Britain at the age of eighteen.
 Until Queen Elizabeth II surpassed her in 2015, she had been the longest serving British monarch, reigning until her death in 1901 at the age of 82.

 1840s: Potato famine in Ireland caused widespread starvation and many emigrated to the New World.
 The novel Away by Canadian author Jane Urquhart describes this period and the special experiences of one Irish immigrant family in Canada.

 1843: The capital of the United Canada (Canada East and Canada West) was moved from Kingston to Montreal.

 1844: Fort Victoria was built on Vancouver Island to be the new headquarters of the Hudson's Bay Company.
 The site was picked by the HBC's chief factor, James Douglas, who has been called the "father of British Columbia."
 Vancouver Island was proclaimed a crown colony in 1849 and Douglas became Governor in 1851.
 Victoria is now the capital of B.C.